sigscalr/sigscalr-client/README.md

-  -n, --numIndices int       number of indices to ingest to (default 1) -p, --processCount int     Number of parallel process to ingest data from. (default 1) -t, --totalEvents int      Total number of events to send (default 1000000)
+  -n, --numIndices int       number of indices to ingest to (default 1) -p, --processCount int     Number of parallel process to ingest data from. (default 1) -t, --totalEvents int      Total number of events to send (default 1000000) -s, --timestamp            If set, adds "timestamp" to the static/dynamic generators
 ```

 Different Types of Readers: